mitranim/statil/readme.md

 ## API

+### `batch(files, options)`

+Takes a map of paths to file contents and a map of options (see below).
+Returns a map of paths to compiled results.

 ### `dir(dirname, options)`

-Takes a relative directory name, reads all files, and passes them to `batch` (see below).
-Returns a hashmap of paths and compiled files.
+Takes a relative directory name, reads all files, and returns a map of paths to compiled files.
+Uses `batch` internally.
 Example:

 ```javascript
 'use strict'